 2 Timothy 3:16 says, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”

 Get a Bible translation that is easy to understand like The New International Version or the English Standard Version.
-Begin with the Gospel of John in the New Testament.
+Begin with one of the Gospels in the New Testament.
 Use a pad of paper to write down your questions and observations.
 Answer these two questions for each chapter: What do I learn about God or Jesus?
 Are there things discussed that I should begin practicing or avoid altogether?
 This will help you to see that the Bible is very practical to your life today.
 After you finish John, just keep going all the way to Revelation.

 2. Talk to God